 "Permanently Disability" is a defined term in your Plan.
 Neither you, your Spouse (or Domestic Partner), or Dependent Children will be considered Permanently Disabled unless all criteria enumerated in your Plan are satisfied, and the individual seeking "Permanently Disabled" status has obtained a determination letter from the Social Security Administration ("SSA") stating that he or she is permanently disabled under SSA rules.
-Permanently Disabled persons are eligible to enroll in the Post-65 Health Insurance Plan Options.

-If you become permanently disabled either while working for your Employer (or, if you become permanently disabled after having ceased working for your Employer and have satisfied your Plan's Retirement Eligibility criteria) you will be considered Permanently Disabled and eligible to enroll in Health Insurance Coverage after you obtain a Social Security Determination Letter stating that you are permanently disabled.
+If you become permanently disabled either while working for your Employer (or, if you become permanently disabled after having ceased working for your Employer and have satisfied your Plan's Retirement Eligibility criteria) you will be considered Permanently Disabled and eligible to enroll in one of the Post-65 Health Insurance Plan Options after you obtain a Social Security Determination Letter stating that you are permanently disabled.
 You also must enroll in Medicare Parts A and B before enrolling in Emeriti coverage.
 It is your responsibility to notify the Plan Sponsor of the Social Security Administration's determination.
 Failure to do so will result in your not qualifying as Permanently Disabled under the Plan.
 You must enroll within the ninety (90)-day enrollment period commencing on the date that you enroll in Medicare Parts A and B.